 Although you won’t be running along with any vegetarian dinosaurs, you can explore the gorgeous, vast ranch with an adventurous four-wheel ride that makes all the filming location stops, including the tree branch where you can hop out of your vehicle without fearing for dinosaurs and snap a pic or two behind the log.

-You can get a full ride of the Kualoa Ranch Jurassic Park tours that takes you on a 2.5-hour roar-worthy adventure tour through the ranches and the rainforest.
+You can get a full ride of the Kualoa Ranch movie tour focusing on Jurassic Park that takes you on a 2.5-hour roar-worthy adventure through the ranches and the rainforest.
 It also includes Hakipu’u and Ka’a’awa Valleys.
 And yes!
 You can see the iconic fallen tree branch too.

 Jurassic World T-rex Cage & Bunker